Menu Search

 Anima Mysterium is a deep and immersive journey into the mysterious depths of the universe.
 The album is characterized by dark, brooding, and atmospheric beats that provide a perfect backdrop for Yugen Blakrok’s abstract lyrics that touch on mysticism, mythology, and science fiction.
 This album is not for everyone, but it’s a must-listen for the adventurous Hip Hop enthusiast.

 Another standout track on the album is “Mars Attacks.”
-The track is a collaboration with none other than legendary rapper Kool Keith.
+The track is a collaboration with none other than the iconic Kool Keith.
 The beat is menacing, and Yugen Blakrok and Kool Keith trade verses with ease, creating a track that’s both hard-hitting and thought-provoking.
 The track “Monatomic Mushroom” features an infectious beat and a catchy hook that will have listeners bobbing their heads.
-The lyrics explore themes of consciousness and perception and are a testament to Yugen Blakrok’s skill as a lyricist.
+The lyrics explore themes of consciousness and perception, flaunting Yugen Blakrok’s skill as a lyricist.

 Each time Anima Mysterium is played, new layers of sound and meaning are revealed.
-The production is intricate, and the lyrics are dense and thought-provoking.
-The album is a testament to Yugen Blakrok’s skill as a rapper and an artist.
 It’s not often that an album of this depth and complexity is released, and it’s a must-listen for anyone who appreciates dark and challenging Hip Hop.

 Written by